gconnect/react-celo-template/README.md

 # React Celo Template
 This is a simple template can be used for any React Celo and ContractKit projects.
 All you need to do is clone the repo and start adding your unique features.
+With this template you can create and deploy your contract with hardhat and also interact with the contract on the frontend with react.
+Tailwind css has also been setup.
+For easy connection to your wallet, the template pre-installs contractkit and react-celo.

+- Demo

 # Features / Integrations
 The following features was added out of the box...